 The idea is to get these influencers to like you and your content so much that they’ll share your content with their thousands of followers.

 At the end of the each month, check your analytics.
-Twitter provides analytics free.
+Twitter provides analytics free — but you have to set them up first and have at least 100 followers.
 They’ll even tell you which tweets got the most engagement: retweets (shares), likes (bookmarked) clicks and/or replies (comments).
 Make sure analytics are set up on Twitter first.

 Twitter will also tell you who’s your most influential follower or “Top Follower”.
 In the graphic below, you’ll see one of Greater Phoenix SCORE’s top follower — over 1 million followers!